TERM 202X Important Dates

 Steps

-Preparing a Fee Proposal
+Fee Proposal Review

 All fee proposals are reviewed by the Senior Vice President for Administration & Finance/ CFO and the Associate Vice President for Financial Services.
 Category II fees will require activation of the Campus Fee Advisory Committee (CFAC) in order to make a recommendation to the campus President.